Introduction to MySQL Backup

 If you are using MySQL database in the production environment for your clients then you need to make sure that your database is always working fine and is available 24 * 7.
 For the availability of the database, you must often keep the backup of your client’s database.
 In case if the database is corrupted or is crashed or lost then you should be able to restore the data in the database.

 For this reason, MySQL provides us with a facility to dump the database using mysqldump utility.
 This utility can only be used if your database is accessible and the select privilege on the tables of that database is assigned to you and the database is running.
-This utility creates a logical backup and a flat-file containing the SQL statements that can be run again to bring back the database to the state when this file was created.
+This utility creates a logical backup and a flat file containing the SQL statements that can be run again to bring back the database to the state when this file was created.
 This utility can be used for single or multiple database backup. mysqldump utility can also be used to produce the data in XML, CSV, or any other delimited text.
-You must dump your database frequently to have the updated backup of your database available with you.
+You must dump your database frequently to have the updated backup of your database available to you.
 Whenever the backup is restored the database will be back to the state when that dump file was being created using mysqldump.

 Pre-requisites for MySQL Backup